ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 After having overwritten a group configuration, the Group Manager informs the members of the OSCORE group, over the pairwise secure communication channels established when joining the group (see {{Section 6 of I-D.ietf-ace-key-groupcomm-oscore}}).

-To this end, the Group Manager can individually target the 'control_uri' URI of each group member (see {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}), if provided by the intended recipient upon joining the OSCORE group (see {{Section 6.1 of I-D.ietf-ace-key-groupcomm-oscore}}).
+To this end, the Group Manager can individually target the 'control_uri' URI of each group member (see {{Section 4.3.1 of RFC9594}}), if provided by the intended recipient upon joining the OSCORE group (see {{Section 6.1 of I-D.ietf-ace-key-groupcomm-oscore}}).
 Such messages sent by the Group Manager to each group member MUST have Content-Format set to application/ace-groupcomm+cbor, and MUST be formatted as the Join Response defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}, with the following differences.

 * Only the parameters 'gkty', 'key', 'num', 'exp', and 'ace_groupcomm_profile' are present.